mrRobot1997/internationaldatascience2019/README.md

 Put inside the input folder, the train and test data (can't attach to github 'cause the training data is so big)

 execute main.py file

+It's better to use our notebook instead of this file